joshuatrobertson/solar-system/README.md

 You can modify the simulation by editing the `config.js` file:

-- **Planet Properties**: Adjust size, orbit radius, speed, and texture
+- **Planet Properties**: Adjust size, orbit radius, speed, texture, or sun distance to globally change the distance of planets
 - **Starfield**: Modify the density and position of stars
 - **Lighting**: Customise the Sun's glow and light intensity